DavidVargasxyz/davidvargasxyz.github.io/content/booknotes/The Blog Startup.md

 You get permission to be in touch with them via email.

-You find out what type of content makes your audience tick
+You find out what type of content makes your audience tick.

 Once you start attracting an audience, you promote your own digital or affiliate products or offer the services that are most aligned with their needs and your skill set or expertise.

-In **Method 2**, you have existing products and

-services and your blog serves to support your business
+In **Method 2**, you have existing products and services and your blog serves to support your business

 Even if you start with Method 1—like I did—you will eventually need to transition to Method 2